Closing Date: February 10, 2023 Job Summary:

 The above accountabilities are representative of the nature and level of work assigned and are not necessarily all-inclusive.
 Qualifications:

-- Degree or technical diploma in Geoscience or Engineering from an accredited curriculum.
+- Degree in Engineering or related Geoscience discipline from an accredited curriculum.

-- Previous experience working with drill rigs and helicopters is an asset.
+- Previous experience working with Acoustic televiewers (AQI40) and Mt.
+Sopris winches is an asset.

 - Experience working in a diverse and multicultural environment.

-- Excellent communication skills, both verbal and written; the ability to write clear and concise reports is particularly important, as well as the ability to present technical information to a variety of audiences.
+- Excellent communication skills, both verbal and written; good expeirence with writing clear and concise reports is particularly important, as well as the ability to present technical information to a variety of audiences.

-- Ability to liaise with contractors and all persons on site in a respectful and professional manner.
+- Ability to liaise with contractors and all staff on site in a respectful and professional manner.

-- Ability to safely and comfortably lift 50 kg samples.
+- Ability to safely and comfortably lift 25 kg.

-- A results-focused attitude and strong time management skills.
+- A results-focused demeanor and strong time management skills.

 At Galore Creek, we value diversity.
 Our teams work collaboratively and respect each person's unique perspective and contribution.